 2 oz.
 Urea (for vat dyeing)

-This tjanting from Malaysia is great for beginners.
+The tjanting kasut from Malaysia is great for beginners.
 The shoe-like shape holds more hot wax in the reservoir than most tjanting.
 The wood handle is removable, allowing for shorter or longer handle customization.

 The batik wax is a 50-50 blend of beeswax and paraffin which I make myself from locally-sourced beeswax.